searls/rubbycop/README.md

 currently [Open Collective](https://opencollective.com/rubocop) is our preferred funding platform).

-If you're working in a company that's making significant use of RuboCop we'd appreciate it if you suggest to your company to become a RuboCop sponsor.
+If you're working in a company that's making significant use of RubbyCop we'd appreciate it if you suggest to your company to become a RubbyCop sponsor.

-You can support the development of RuboCop via [Salt](https://salt.bountysource.com/teams/rubocop), [Gratipay](https://www.gratipay.com/rubocop) and [Open Collective](https://opencollective.com/rubocop).
+You can support the development of RubbyCop via [Salt](https://salt.bountysource.com/teams/rubocop), [Gratipay](https://www.gratipay.com/rubocop) and [Open Collective](https://opencollective.com/rubocop).